BadFever/packer-image-ubuntu/README.md

 # packer-image-ubuntu

-This packer build creates basic ubuntu images for VMware vSphere and VMware Workstation.
+This packer build creates basic ubuntu images for VMware vSphere.

+## Requirements

+* Recent version of packer installed.

-## Builders
+## Usage

-* vsphere-iso
-* vmware-iso
+1. Clone or copy the repository
+2. Create a copy of the ubuntu-vsphere-iso.pkrvars.hcl.template file and remove the last extension
+3. Fill in the required variables
+4. Execute the packer build command

+### Additional Notes

 ## Generate crypted password